Martin Luther King Jr.: Adolescence

-In high school, King became known for his public-speaking ability, with a voice that had grown into an orotund baritone.
-He proceeded to join the school's debate team.
-King continued to be most drawn to history and English, and chose English and sociology to be his main subjects while at the school.
+In high school, Martin King Jr. became known for his public-speaking ability, with a voice that had grown into an orotund baritone.
+He joined the school's debate team.
+King continued to be most drawn to history and English, and chose English and sociology as his main subjects.
 King maintained an abundant vocabulary.
-But, he relied on his sister, Christine, to help him with his spelling, while King assisted her with math.
-They studied in this manner routinely until Christine's graduation from high school.
-King also developed an interest in fashion, commonly adorning himself in well polished patent leather shoes and tweed suits, which gained him the nickname "Tweed" or "Tweedie" among his friends.
-He further grew a liking for flirting with girls and dancing.
-His brother A. D. later remarked, "He kept flitting from chick to chick, and I decided I couldn't keep up with him.
+However, he relied on his sister Christine to help him with spelling, while King assisted her with math.
+King also developed an interest in fashion, commonly wearing polished patent leather shoes and tweed suits, which gained him the nickname "Tweed" or "Tweedie" among his friends.
+He liked flirting with girls and dancing.
+His brother A.D. later remarked, "He kept flitting from chick to chick, and I decided I couldn't keep up with him.
 Especially since he was crazy about dances, and just about the best jitterbug in town."

-On April 13, 1944, in his junior year, King gave his first public speech during an oratorical contest, sponsored by the Improved Benevolent and Protective Order of Elks of the World in Dublin, Georgia.
+On April 13, 1944, in his junior year, King gave his first public speech during an oratorical contest.
 In his speech he stated, "black America still wears chains.
-The finest negro is at the mercy of the meanest white man.
-Even winners of our highest honors face the class color bar."
+The finest negro is at the mercy of the meanest white man."
 King was selected as the winner of the contest.
-On the ride home to Atlanta by bus, he and his teacher were ordered by the driver to stand so that white passengers could sit down.
+On the ride home to Atlanta by bus, he and his teacher were ordered by the driver to stand so that white passengers could sit.
 The driver of the bus called King a "black son-of-a-bitch".
-King initially refused but complied after his teacher told him that he would be breaking the law if he did not follow the directions of the driver.
-As all the seats were occupied, he and his teacher were forced to stand on the rest of the drive back to Atlanta.
-Later King wrote of the incident, saying "That night will never leave my memory.
+King initially refused but complied after his teacher told him that he would be breaking the law if he did not.
+As all the seats were occupied, he and his teacher were forced to stand the rest of the way to Atlanta.
+Later King wrote of the incident: "That night will never leave my memory.
 It was the angriest I have ever been in my life."